 The dearth of omnichannel pricing is driving up the number of customer complaints for many B2B businesses.

 When customers find different, and potentially lower, prices online than what they negotiated, they’re likely to complain.

 Many businesses have different groups executing various channel strategies and may not be aware of different prices across traditional B2B ordering methods, e-commerce orders, and even retail orders.
 An inconsistent experience leads to an unhappy customer.

 The pandemic forced businesses to re-examine what digital transformation means to their bottom line.
-In this volatile environment, dynamic pricing has become a must-have, giving companies the agility they need to survive.
+Dynamic pricing has become a must-have, giving companies the agility they need.

 The high price of inconsistency